akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 49.01% | 49.27% |
 | Free Throw % | 73.02% | 76.40% |

 **Analysis:** As a #4 seed, Purdue has a significant seeding advantage over #13 seed High Point.
 Historically, #4 seeds have won 79.60% of games against #13 seeds in the tournament.
-Purdue has the advantage with a 67.27% win probability.
+Purdue is the clear favorite with a 73.59% chance to win.

 ---

 ### X05 Clemson vs X12 McNeese St

-**Prediction:** Clemson has a 74.66% chance to win
+**Prediction:** Clemson has a 72.46% chance to win

-**ELO Ratings:** Clemson: 1768, McNeese St: 1705
+**ELO Ratings:** Clemson: 1643, McNeese St: 1618

-**Betting Odds:** Clemson -6.5, Moneyline: -295
+**Betting Odds:** Clemson -6.0, Moneyline: -263

 **Advanced Stats Comparison:**